Therapists in New York

 Why filter by New York rather than a city like New York City?

-When looking for online therapy, you can see anyone that is credentialed in the state.
+When looking for online therapy, you can see anyone that is credentialed in New York.
 We want you to find the best fit, therefore, Grow Therapy shows available therapists across New York from Buffalo to Rochester!
 If you’d rather see someone in-person, you can change the filter from virtual and find a therapist near you in New York.

 Will my therapist take insurance?